Produce Helpful and Unique Content at Scale Using Content Briefs

 As the content brief is the first step of a content creation process – be it for blog posts, e-books or white papers – it is also the best way to make sure that all involved parties are aligned at every step of the content creation journey.

-- Copywriters are writing poor copies with irrelevant information or even mistakes
+- Copywriters are writing poor copy with irrelevant information or even mistakes

 - It’s too hard to achieve consistency

-- Content production takes too much time (there are a lot of back and forth between all involved parties)
+- Content production takes too much time (there is a lot of back and forth between all involved parties)

 - Content production is too expensive (because they spent so much time on it)